 Known for its rugged coastline of dramatic cliffs, pristine beaches, lively tide pools, and picturesque rock stacks, Oregon's Pacific Coast is easily one of America's most unique landscapes.
-And it's not just a seasonal destination—in the PNW, storm watching makes fall and winter just as exciting as warm summer days spent walking the many long, flat sand beaches.
-Plus there's crabbing, oyster hunting, hiking, fishing, surfing, etc.
+And it's not just a seasonal destination—in the Pacific Northwest, storm watching and beachcombing makes fall and winter just as exciting as visiting during warmer months.
+Plus there's crabbing, whale-watching, oyster hunting, hiking, fishing, kayaking, surfing, etc.

-Thanks to a few forward thinking politicians (lol remember those?) all 363 miles of Oregon's raw coastline belong to the people.
-No private resorts or exclusive beaches here.
+Thanks to a few forward-thinking politicians (lol remember those?) all 363 miles of Oregon's raw coastline belong to the people.
+No private beaches here.
 It's all public and yours to explore.
 And it'll take a lifetime to see it all.

-For the sake of this article, we're focusing on some 30 key miles of the North Coast, where the famed Highway 101 stretches from family-friendly Cannon Beach to Rockaway Beach, where new energy is bringing the once neglected seaside town back to life.
-In between we've got sleepy Arch Cape and Falcon Cove—hidden treasures known best by old school Oregonians—and Manzanita, everyone’s favorite upscale coastal town, where dive bars and art galleries sit side by side.
+For the sake of this article, we're focusing on some 25 key miles of the Northern Oregon Coast, where the famed oceanside Highway 101 stretches from family-friendly Cannon Beach to Rockaway Beach, where new energy is bringing the once neglected seaside town back to life.
+In between, we've got sleepy Arch Cape and Manzanita, our favorite hidden treasure community and upscale beach town, where dive bars and art galleries sit side by side.
 And it's all under two hours west of Portland and Salem.

 [Ed Note: Mountains more your thing?
 Head east instead for cozy cabins and more epic natural terrain around Mt.
 Hood.]

 Wherever you land, this prehistoric part of Oregon is sure to impress.
-Roam the tide pools around Haystack Rock in Canon, grab a Pronto Pup (the original corn dog) in Rockaway, hike to the top of Neahkahnie Mountain overlooking Manzanita, or go for a cold water surf at Short Sands (aka Oswald West State Park).
-Though some may say the region is best be toured by camper van, us cabin lovers feel putting down roots for a few days or week does the trick just fine.
+Roam the tide pools around Haystack Rock in Cannon, take in a quiet, scenic beach at Hug Point, surf at Short Sands (aka Oswald West State Park), hike to the top of Neahkahnie Mountain overlooking Manzanita, or grab a Pronto Pup (the original corn dog) in Rockaway.
+(Pro Tip: visit the Tillamook Cheese Factory, designed by NW architects Olson Kundig.)
+Though some may say the region is best explored by camper van or glamping, we cabin lovers feel putting down roots for a few days or week does the trick just fine.

 Vibe: Arts & Crafts

-Filled with craftsmen style architectural details, this funky barn/house is incredibly affordable for its size (group trip, anyone?).
-A short stroll to the beach, town, Les Shirley Park and Ecola State Park, there’s no shortage of places to explore right outside your door.
+Filled with craftsmen-style architectural details, this funky Cannon Beach cottage is ideal for group trip.
+Walking distance to the beach, downtown Cannon Beach, Les Shirley Park, and Ecola State Park, there’s no shortage of places to explore right outside your door.
 Stay out adventuring or cozy up inside to play some board games, exercise your creativity in the artist’s nook, or simply lounge around this unique property.

 Vibe: Hidden Lookout

 If you’d rather be among the trees this three-story beach house is the place for you.
-Tucked away on a peaceful hillside overlooking Neahkahnie Beach, just north of Manzanita, this space was thoughtfully put together in a contemporary modern style.
+Tucked away on a peaceful hillside on Neahkahnie Mountain overlooking the expansive Manzanita beach, this hideaway was thoughtfully put together in a contemporary modern style.

 Vibe: Seaside Scandinavian

-This one isn’t for the faint of heart—or light of wallet.
-The Seacliff is a Scandinavian-inspired build with private sauna, hot tub, and deck with dramatic views.
+This one isn’t for the faint of heart—or tight of wallet.
+The Seacliff is a Scandinavian-inspired luxury cabin with a private sauna, private hot tub, and private deck with dramatic panoramic views of the ocean.
 A chef’s kitchen and wood stove make it cozy and functional.
 Three bedrooms mean you can bring the whole family, and an in-town Manzanita location means plenty to do if said family starts to drive you nuts.
-Yes it's expensive.
-Yes it seems worth it.
-Though the lack of exterior images in annoying.
+Yes, it's expensive.
+Yes, it seems worth it.
+Though the lack of exterior images is a bit of a disappointment.

 Vibe: Old School Ocean Front

-Sitting atop sand dunes just steps from the beach, this large 70's era beach home boasts an impressive location and 180 degree views of the Pacific Ocean and Neahkahnie Mountain.
-Enjoy time beside the fireplace, indoors overlooking the waves or head outside to sun on the wraparound deck.
-The beach is truly just a walk away here so prepare to spend a lot of time beach combing or testing your strength in the icy water.
+Sitting atop sand dunes just steps from the beach, this large 70's era oceanfront home boasts an impressive location and stunning views of the Pacific Ocean and Neahkahnie Mountain.
+Enjoy time beside the fireplace, indoors overlooking ocean views, or head outside to sun on the wraparound deck.
+The sandy beach is truly just a walk away here so prepare to spend a lot of time beach combing or testing your strength in the icy water.
 If you do find yourself wanting to explore outside the property, Nehalem Bay State Park is a short trip away.
-And it's dog friendly.
-So bring the pooch.
+And it's a dog-friendly home, so bring the pooch.

 Vibe: Coastal Contemporary

-This two bed A-Frame modernizes your traditional beach cottage vibe with sky blue accents throughout its wooden expanse.
-Hang outside around the patio area or walk the short distance to the coast or the town of Rockaway Beach.
+This two-bed A-Frame modernizes your traditional beach cottage vibe with sky blue accents throughout its wooden expanse.
+Hang outside around the patio area or walk a short distance to the coast or the town of Rockaway Beach.
 For more nature, head to the Rockaway Big Tree Trailhead to wander among old-growth cedar trees.